 No person shall make a U-turn upon any highway where the driver of such vehicle does not have an unobstructed view for 200 feet in both directions along the highway.

-This law applies to areas of any highway that are not labeled a "residence," "business," or other specified district.
-Here you are free to make a legal U-turn, provided you have an unobstructed view for the number of feet specified in your state law.
+Under these laws, you're free to make a legal U-turn as long as you have an unobstructed view for the number of feet specified in your state law.
 It doesn't matter whether other vehicles are approaching within that distance, so long as you can see them clearly and it's safe to make the turn.
-You can often use maps, diagrams, or pictures to demonstrate that you could see more than the distance specified by law.
-(For defenses to a charge that your turn was unsafe, see below.)
+In court, you can often use maps, diagrams, or pictures to demonstrate that you could see more than the distance specified by law.

 In addition to the specific turn laws outlined above, most states also have a catchall category called "unsafe turns or lane changes."
-Here is a typical statute.
+These catchall laws typically read something like this:

 No person shall turn a vehicle from a direct course or move right or left upon a roadway until such movement can be made with reasonable safety and then only after the giving of an appropriate signal in the event any other vehicle may be affected by the movement.

-In theory, at least, it is up to the prose cution to prove facts that, taken together, demonstrate that you were not driving safely.
+In theory, at least, it is up to the prosecution to prove facts that, taken together, demonstrate that you were not driving safely.
 But in a real courtroom, the ticketing officer will probably just testify that your actions were dangerous.
 Although this is a conclusion—not really proof—it is usually enough to shift the burden of proof to you.
 (The judge will now expect you to show your actions were safe.)
 It is, therefore, important for you to be prepared to produce evidence that this was the case.
-Following are some suggestions on how to do this.